eclipse-velocitas/velocitas-docs/content/en/docs/concepts/deployment_model/_index.md

 ## Testing your container during development

 The Velocitas project provides developers with a repository template and devcontainer that contains everything to build a containerized version of your app locally and test it.
-Check out our tutorial e.g., for python template (https://github.com/eclipse-velocitas/vehicle-app-python-template) to learn more.
+Check out our tutorial e.g., for the [python template](https://github.com/eclipse-velocitas/vehicle-app-python-template) to learn more.

 ## Automated container image builds